Souderton, Pennsylvania: Arts

 Souderton is home to Montgomery Theater, one of only three professional theaters in Montgomery County.
 Sitting in the historic firehouse on Main Street (Rte 113), the Theater produces five subscription-series shows each year, and offers education programs for students ages 8–18.
 Montgomery Theater draws people to Souderton from around the five-county area.

 Souderton also hosts an annual Art Jam every September, bringing artists and artisans to the borough park, and offering craft beer and wine tastings.
 This event is hosted by Souderton-Telford Main Streets, the non-profit organization that supports revitalization in Souderton.

+Souderton is the city where the band Fall River was formed.
+Fall River would go onto produce a total of seven albums.

 Sports

 Souderton was host to the Univest Grand Prix, a one-day road bicycle racing event that is part of the USA Cycling Professional Tour.
 It took place in early September and publicized its association with Floyd Landis.
 This event was part of a weekend of longer bike races in surrounding towns.
 Participants were from varying areas in the United States, and foreign countries, mainly European.
 Italian, French and Flemish teams often returned to the race annually.
 Although the race went professional, there were amateur races earlier in the morning for youths and adults.
 In 2012, the race was officially discontinued in the Souderton Borough.